JocelineLega/EpiGro/docs/index.md

 # EpiGro

 EpiGro is a disease outbreak forecasting tool.
-It started ([v.1.0](#epigro-v10)) as a phenonmenological model that described incidence as a quadratic function of the cumulative number of cases.
+It started ([v.1.0](#epigro-v10)) as a phenonmenological model that described disease incidence as a quadratic function of the cumulative number of cases.
 [Version 2.0](#epigro-v20) incorporated the exact definition of the ICC (Incidence - Cumulative Cases) curve for the SIR model, thereby transforming EpiGro into a mechanistic model.
-[Version 3.0](#epigro-v30---epicovda), developed for COVID-19 forecasting, combines the mechanistic approach of EpiGro (v.2.0) with variational data assimilation techniques.
+[Version 3.0](#epigro-v30---epicovda), developed for COVID-19 forecasting, combines the mechanistic approach of EpiGro v.2.0 with variational data assimilation techniques.

 ## EpiGro v.1.0
 ### Model